MamathaS-2001/MamathaS-2001/README.md

 **Welcome to my Github page** 👋
-I am Mamatha S
+ **Hi**,I am **Mamatha S**
-I am currently working as  a "Full Stack Developer💻" intern at GlobalQuestTechnologies
+I am currently working as  a "Full Stack Developer💻" intern at GlobalQuestTechnologies.
+I am very much keen and eger to acquire Skills as per the industry standards.

 <!--
 **MamathaS-2001/MamathaS-2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.